Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 The average price of Norris Lake homes is $225k.
 Many of the neighborhoods bordering the lake protrude out into the lake in the form of peninsulas.
 One lane winding roads lead to and from the Norris Lake neighborhoods making lake access more time consuming for everyday commuters.
 There are five counties surrounding the 800 miles of Norris Lake shoreline: Anderson, Campbell, Claiborne, Grainger and Union.
 The 2012 estimated property tax millage rate ranges from $1.76 to $2.50 per 25% of $100.
 Visit our library to find help and to learn how to calculate property taxes in Tennessee.
 In 2011, the crime index for the Norris Lake area was 305.02, almost the same as the national average.
 If you're searching for where to retire in Tennessee, we find a number of neighborhoods of interest where you can find attractive Norris Lake real estate.

-Ask us for a free Norris Lake Relocation Package
+Ask us for free Norris Lake Relocation Information

 I know this sounds silly but do you have any earthquake activity in your area?